GSA/prototype-city-pairs-api/running_this_project_locally.md

 `set DEBUG=cityPairsAPI_express:* & npm start`

+The messages displayed will not provide much confirmation, so go to the next step.

 4. Test API is running by entering this URL in the browser (or API testing tool):